 Tips for Crockpot Brussels Sprouts

-- The balsamic glaze is totally optional, but I have found it adds the perfect amount of tart and tang to the sprouts and is balanced out perfectly with the Parm and Dijon.
-The three of these ingredients together is a winning trifecta!
+- Finishing touches: The balsamic glaze is totally optional, but I have found it adds the perfect amount of tart and tang to the sprouts.
+It provides a punch of flavor with parmesan cheese and dijon mustard.

 I make a very simple balsamic glaze by simply reducing balsamic vinegar in a saucepan until it gets thick and syrupy.
 The recipe I follow is: